grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_ENDIAN_SAFETY.md

 ## 🚨 **AGENT CONTEXT**

-**Current Status**: ✅ FULLY IMPLEMENTED for both GrapaDB and GrapaDB2
+**Current Status**: ✅ FULLY IMPLEMENTED for both GrapaDB and GrapaDBX

 **Key Points**:
 - All numeric fields use `BigEndian()` methods for cross-platform compatibility
 - `BE_S64`, `BE_U64`, etc. macros used for byte swapping
-- GrapaDB2 has complete endian safety implementation
+- GrapaDBX has complete endian safety implementation
 - Tested and verified working across platforms

 **Critical Rule**: Always call `BigEndian()` before writing to disk and after reading from disk